 I also secured several important victories for Wisconsin forestry and paper in the recent Farm Bill.
 I authored language in the bill to allow the Forest Service to engage retired employees in forest management and timber harvesting work.
 I also worked with my colleagues to include the Silviculture Regulatory Consistency Act to preserve the management of forest roads at the state level, and the Forest Products Fairness Act to remove a competitive disadvantage for paper products in USDA programs.

 Fighting for Regulatory Relief

-Wisconsin farmers have been targeted by a mounting array of burdensome regulations.
-I have worked diligently to provide those who produce our food supply with relief from this deluge.
-Below is a sampling of my efforts to push for regulatory common sense.
+In recent years, Wisconsin farmers and forest owners have been targeted by an array of burdensome regulations.
+I have worked diligently to provide regulatory relief to those who produce our food supply.

 I am currently working in Congress to pass the Agricultural Conservation Flexibility Act, a bipartisan bill that I authored to stop a recent federal regulation that would discourage good conservation behavior among farmers.
 The “Interpretive Rule” issued by the EPA and the Army Corps of Engineers would narrow current laws that allow dairy farmers and forest owners to conduct soil and water conservation practices without needing federal permits.
 My bill would withdraw the Interpretive Rule and put legislative clarity in place for years to come.